Comparing The 10 Best Video CDN Providers for Live Streaming in 2025

 Pricing:

-Google Cloud CDN pricing is based on bandwidth and HTTP(S) requests, where:
+Google Cloud CDN pricing is usage-based and depends on bandwidth, cache fill, and HTTP(S) requests.

 7. Leaseweb